acamilo/RobotInterfaceBoard/README.md

 ## Input Only pins

 34-39 are input only.
 They have no output modes at all.
+Analog input and digital input are availible.

 ## External Use pins